Engaged journalism Insight

 Two things about me might come as a surprise to you, if you’ve perhaps seen or read about the deep listening work I’ve been doing with communities over the last four or five years.

 Firstly, I’ve done a lot of research on AI in journalism.
 I was a coach on Polis’s Journalism AI Collab Challenge five years ago, alongside friend and colleague David Caswell.
-That led to a series of prototypes and user testing of modular journalism – what some people are dubbing liquid content, which is just now having a ‘moment’.
+That led to a series of prototypes and user testing of modular journalism – what some people are dubbing liquid content, which is having a moment just now.

-Secondly, I have a degree in philosophy (alongside philosophy and politics).
+Secondly, I have a degree in philosophy (alongside politics and economics).
 Perhaps that’s less of a surprise if you’ve had the misfortune of catching me at the end of the night at a conference somewhere!

 Secondly, philosophy and computer science are intrinsically linked.
 They share a common foundational building block – the discipline of formal logic.
 It’s the systematic study of reasoning and argumentation, which provides the rules and structures to determine whether a conclusion genuinely follows from a set of premises.